kylog/horsewhisperer/README.md

     MyProg version - 0.1.0

 Finally, a word on delimiters.
 By default Horse Whisperer has no delimiting symbols and chaining commands is done simply by following up one command with another.
-There are certain cases where this behaviour is not optimal, so it is posible to define delimitors with the *SetDelimters* function.
+There are certain cases where this behaviour is not optimal, so it is possible to define delimiters with the *SetDelimiters* function.
 Note that it is not advised to use a dash as a delimeter; dashes are used to identify flags.

     // void SetDelimiters(std::vector<std::string> delimiters)